CodeBear801/tech_summary/tech-summary/papers/pregel.md

 ## Problem
-- When graph is too large to feed into single machine.
+- When graph is too large to feed into single machine, e.g. social graph, how to apply algorithm on it, how to scale
 - Parallel graph model like BGM, lack of fault handling ability

 ## Overview